 As Tomo-Kahni is at an elevation of over 4,000 feet, the weather is variable, so layered clothing is recommended.
 Water, good walking shoes and sun protection are also necessary.

-Each participant should also bring a snack or sack lunch to eat at the rock outcrop.
+Each participant should also bring a snack or sack lunch to eat during the snack break.

 YOU CAN HELP - As a unit of the California State Park System, Tomo-Kahni is a protected area.
 When you participate in a tour, please remember not to pick up objects.
 Take only pictures and leave only footprints.